mrcavalcanti/mosaicoo/docs/sources/administration/view-server/view-server-stats.md

 weight = 400
 +++

-# View Grafana server stats
+# View Mosaicoo server stats

-> Refer to [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) in Grafana Enterprise to understand how you can control access with RBAC permissions.
+> Refer to [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) in Mosaicoo Enterprise to understand how you can control access with RBAC permissions.

-If you are a Grafana server admin, then you can view useful statistics about your Grafana server in the Stats & Licensing tab.
+If you are a Mosaicoo server admin, then you can view useful statistics about your Mosaicoo server in the Stats & Licensing tab.

-> **Note:** Only Grafana server administrators can access the **Server Admin** menu.
+> **Note:** Only Mosaicoo server administrators can access the **Server Admin** menu.
 For more information about about administrative permissions, refer to [About users and permissions]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md" >}}).

 ## View server stats

-1. Log in to your Grafana server with an account that has the Grafana Admin flag set.
+1. Log in to your Mosaicoo server with an account that has the Mosaicoo Admin flag set.
 1. Hover your cursor over the **Server Admin** (shield) icon in the side menu and then click the **Stats & Licensing** tab.

 ## Available stats